Now accepting applications!

 FRED Mentoring Program for Grant Funding Success

-The Faculty Research Education Development (FRED) Mentoring Program is designed to promote grant funding success for junior faculty at minority-serving institutions (MSIs) and other institutions with a strong commitment to recruiting students from backgrounds underrepresented in STEM to the field of cell biology.
+The Faculty Research and Education Development (FRED) Mentoring Program is designed to promote grant funding success for senior postdocs and junior faculty from backgrounds underrepresented in STEM.
+The grant also serves senior postdocs and junior faculty at minority-serving institutions (MSIs) and other institutions with a strong commitment to recruiting students from backgrounds underrepresented in STEM.
+FRED mentees obtain a mentor who agrees to participate in the program for a year-long mentorship opportunity.
+Mentors provide grant feedback and much more to contribute to successful grant submission.

 - Get individualized, extensive, and expert feedback and guidance on your grant proposal.